JOUR 73361

 Today's Tool Belt

-Set up Visual Studio Code, connect to GitHub for version control and learn to collaborate with an AI coding assistant.
+Set up Visual Studio Code, connect to GitHub and learn to collaborate with an AI coding assistant.

 Static Site Publishing